Government advice for staying safe online during lockdown.

 PREVENT is a key strand of the Government’s counter-terrorism strategy, CONTEST.

-Its main objective is to stop people becoming terrorists or supporting violent extremism.
+Its main objective is to stop people from becoming terrorists or supporting violent extremism.
 It’s essential to know that PREVENT operates in the NON-CRIMINAL space.
 This means individuals who are referred to Prevent, are supported to move away from terrorism, rather than being criminalised.
 This multi-agency process is called ‘Channel’.

 PREVENT is a multi-agency strategy and not solely a Police initiative.
 It is important everyone works together to disrupt those who promote violent extremism and identify people who are vulnerable to being recruited by terrorists, so the police and other agencies can offer them support.